Chocolate is Man’s unquestioned favorite sweet treat. At one time, the wisdom of eating chocolate was questioned.

 Carob was offered as a replacement, though it never caught on.
 Despite that, carob is of commercial importance.
 In fact, a derivative of carob is probably very familiar to you—locust bean gum.
 What is locust bean gum?

 What It Is

-Locust bean gum is a food additive—a thickener—derived from the carob tree (Ceratonia siliqua), prevalent in the region of the Mediterranean.
-The elongated pods of C. siliqua are coarsely ground, then separated as two fractions, pulp and seed.
-Locust bean gum, or LBG, is derived from the seed fraction.
+Locust bean gum is a food additive—a thickener—derived from the carob tree (Ceratonia siliqua).
+It is prevalent in the region of the Mediterranean.
+The elongated pods of C. siliqua are coarsely ground, then separated as two fractions—pulp and seed.
+LBG is derived from the seed fraction.

 Seeds first have their skins removed by acid treatment or by roasting and mechanical removal.
-Then the seeds are split and milled.
-The rugged yellowish endosperm portion is collected and fine-ground into “flour.”
-This flour can be used to form a sol—or—it can be modified to form a gel, by combining with carageenan.
-Although LBG is not very soluble in water at ambient temperatures, it is dissolved by hot water.
+The seeds are then split and milled.
+The rugged yellowish endosperm is collected and fine-ground into “flour.”
+This flour can be used to form a sol.
+Or it can be modified to form a gel, by combining with carageenan.
+Although LBG is not very soluble in tepid water, it dissolves readily in hot water.

 Chemistry and Structure

-Although it can be employed in a number of other applications, the most familiar use of carob bean gum or locust bean gum is for food.
+Although it can be employed in a number of other applications, the most familiar use of LBG is for food.
 Dairy products, sauces, and salad dressings contain locust bean gum.
 Meat products, breads and breakfast cereals may contain it, as well.
-LBG can be used to replace fat, and lower cholesterol—it has even been associated with decreased diarrhea in infants.
+LBG can be used to replace fat, and lower cholesterol.
+It has even been associated with decreased diarrhea in infants.

 Note: You might also enjoy What is Carageenan?